HSF/phoenix/packages/phoenix-ng/projects/phoenix-ui-components/README.md

 ## Setup

+You can use [phoenix-app](https://github.com/HSF/phoenix/tree/master/packages/phoenix-ng/projects/phoenix-app) as a reference app that uses this package.

 Since the components use some icons and images, you will need to copy these assets to your application.
 Download these assets from [./src/assets](./src/assets) and put them in the `assets` directory of your application.
 All assets should be served through `/assets`.

 Import the `PhoenixUIModule` in your `NgModule`.